dbsloan/pcbl_star/README.md

    Subsetting jobs by tree numbers:

-      --start_tree   - tree number to end with if only doing PCBL calculations on a subset of trees.
+      --start_tree   - tree number to start with if only doing PCBL calculations on a subset of trees.
 Note that reference species tree will still be inferred from all gene trees.
 This is used to split up an analysis across multiple different